Libvirt¶

 VF hotplug/Passthrough

-Both kinds are handled in a very similar way and while there are various way to do it (e.g. also via QEMU monitor) driving such a change via libvirt is recommended.
-That way, libvirt can try to manage all sorts of special cases for you and also somewhat masks version differences.
+Handle both kinds in a similar way.
+While there are various ways to do it (e.g., also via QEMU monitor), using libvirt is recommended.
+This way, libvirt can manage all sorts of special cases for you and also masks version differences.

-In general when driving hotplug via libvirt you create an XML snippet that describes the device just as you would do in a static guest description.
-A USB device is usually identified by vendor/product ID:
+In general, when driving hotplug via libvirt, you create an XML snippet that describes the device as you would in a static guest description.
+Identify a USB device by vendor/product ID:

 <hostdev mode='subsystem' type='usb' managed='yes'>